mahyarnajibi/SNIPER/README.md

 5. The R-FCN-3K branch is also powered by SNIPER.
 Now 21% better than YOLO-9000 on ImageNetDet.
 This branch also supports on-the-fly training (in seconds) with very few samples (no bounding boxes needed!)
 6. Train on OpenImagesV4 (14x bigger than COCO) with ResNet-101 in 3 days on a p3.x16.large AWS instance!

+### License
+SNIPER is released under Apache license.
+See LICENSE for details.

 ### Citing
 ```
 @article{sniper2018,